stsds/RCOMPSs/README.md

 Examples
 --------

-**IMPORTANT:** It is mandatory to install COMPSs before running any of the examples.

-**IMPORTANT 2:** It is mandatory to export an environment variable named `COMPSS_HOME` with the COMPSs installation path.
+**IMPORTANT:** Exporting an environment variable named `COMPSS_HOME` with the COMPSs installation path is mandatory.
 For example:

 ```bash
 export COMPSS_HOME=/opt/COMPSs